Nunie123/data_engineering_on_gcp_book/ch_12_monitoring.md

     --build-config=cloudbuild.yaml
 ```

-Everything we did in this section was described in more detail in the previous chapter, so check out Chapter 11 if you want to know a bit more about what we just did.
+Everything we did in this section was described in more detail in the previous chapter, so check out [Chapter 11: Deployment Pipelines with Cloud Build](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_11_deployment_pipelines.md) if you want to know a bit more about what we just did.

 ## Create DAGs with Custom Alerting
 We're going to need to use the `requests` and `google-cloud-secret-manager` libraries to send messages to our Slack workspace.
 Let's add these packages to our Composer Environment.
 First, let's fill in the requirements.txt file in the top level of our repo: